clacladev/basic-dns-server-rust/README.md

 1. Ensure you have `cargo (1.70)` installed locally
 2. In the terminal run `./your_server.sh` to run your DNS server
-3. In another terminal run `dig @127.0.0.1 -p 2053 example.com` to query the server
+3. In another terminal run `dig @127.0.0.1 -p 2053 +noedns example.com` to query the server

 ## How to test